stylishgadgets0p/webshare-stremio-addon/README.md

 - install the addon in local stremio instance - `npm start -- --install`

 See [Stremion Addon SDK](https://github.com/Stremio/stremio-addon-sdk) for more information.

+Code is formatted with [Prettier](https://prettier.io/docs/install).
+Use `npm run format` to format the code or `npm run check-formatting` to check for any formatting issues.